The Beauty of Cellular Automata

 Conway’s Game of Life

-1. Any live cell with fewer than 2 live neighbors dies (underpopulation)
+1. Live cell with <2 neighbors dies (underpopulation)

-3. Any live cell with more than 3 live neighbors dies (overpopulation)
+3. Live cell with >3 neighbors dies (overpopulation)

-4. Any dead cell with exactly 3 live neighbors becomes alive (reproduction)
+4. Dead cell with exactly 3 neighbors becomes alive (reproduction)

-From these simple rules emerge complex behaviors: gliders that travel across the grid, oscillators that pulse in place, and even structures that can compute arbitrary functions.
+From these rules emerge gliders that travel, oscillators that pulse, and even patterns that can compute.

 Elementary Cellular Automata & Rule 45

-This idea has influenced my thinking about software engineering and AI systems.
-Often, the most elegant solutions come from finding the right simple primitives that compose into complex behavior.
+This idea influences how I think about software and AI: the most elegant solutions often come from finding the right simple building blocks.

 Try It Yourself

 Play with the patterns on my homepage!
-Use the dropdown to switch between different automata, and hit pause to freeze a moment in time.
-Watch how different initial conditions lead to vastly different outcomes.
+Use the dropdown in the bottom-right to switch between automata.
+Resources:

-• LifeWiki - An encyclopedia of Game of Life patterns
+• LifeWiki - Game of Life patterns encyclopedia

 ~Aniruddh Sriram